Cocktail-salad/MAMBA-TREE-SEG/README.md

 ![result](https://github.com/Cocktail-salad/MAMBA-TREE-SEG/blob/master/Figures/Figure9.jpg)

 Meanwhile, in the above figure, we study the comparison of the evaluation results of the dataset in the x, y and z axis directions.
-The improved sparse convolutional neural network based on Mamba shows better segmentation accuracy in vertical and horizontal directions, and can effec-tively capture data features, which is superior to traditional methods.
+The improved sparse convolutional neural network based on Mamba shows better segmentation accuracy in vertical and horizontal directions, and can effectively capture data features, which is superior to traditional methods.

 ![result](https://github.com/Cocktail-salad/MAMBA-TREE-SEG/blob/master/Figures/Figure10.jpg)